rwblickhan/astro-rwblickhan.org/src/content/evergreen/about.md

 ---
 title: /about
-lastUpdatedDate: 2026-05-19
+lastUpdatedDate: 2026-05-20
 description: Some basic facts about myself
 ---

 A short FAQ about myself, which, like all good FAQs, is not questions I've actually been asked but rather questions I felt like answering ...

 ## Are you a real person?
-You use an awful lot of em dashes...
+You use an awful lot of em dashes

 Boy, I sure hope so.
 Otherwise I’m not sure what these fleshy appendages are.

 I use em dashes fairly consistently (and, I hope, correctly) because a long time ago I read [*Butterick’s Typography*](https://practicaltypography.com/hyphens-and-dashes.html) and shortly after started using the <kbd>⌥ ⇧-</kbd> shortcut for em dash.
-Today the muscle memory is so strong I find it more difficult _not_ to put an em dash when I need to.
+Today the muscle memory is so strong I find it more difficult *not* to put an em dash when I need to.

 ## Are you from the Bay Area?
 If not, how long have you been here?

 Oh no, definitely not.
-I’m from the North Shore suburbs of Chicago (but _not_, curiously enough, Naperville, where seemingly everyone else in the Chicago region grew up).
+I’m from the North Shore suburbs of Chicago (but *not*, curiously enough, Naperville, where seemingly everyone else in the Chicago region grew up).
 I moved to San Francisco in mid-2019, shortly before [my very first newsletter post](https://rwblickhan.org/newsletters/soma-or-moving-to-san-francisco-and-living-to-tell/)![^newsletter]

 ## Where else can I read your writing?